The Coming Global Superstorm: Thesis

-While other explanations beside a global meteorological event are possible, a correlating evidence set is presented in the woolly mammoth.
-Strieber and Bell assert that since mammoths have been found preserved with food still in their mouths and undigested in their stomachs, these animals must have been killed quickly, in otherwise normal conditions.
-They were preserved so well by quick freezing, which is taken as evidence of a rapid onset of a global blizzard or similar event.
+Strieber and Bell assert that mammoths have been found preserved with food still in their mouths and undigested in their stomachs, so they must have been killed quickly in otherwise normal conditions.
+The book claims that they were preserved so well by quick freezing, which is taken as evidence of a rapid onset of a global blizzard or similar event.

 In popular culture

 Interspersed with the analytical parts of the book are a series of interlinked short fictional scenarios, written in italics, describing what might transpire today if a destabilization of the North Atlantic Current were to occur.
 The fictional accounts of "current events" as the meteorological situation deteriorates provided background for, and is the source material of, the 2004 science fiction film The Day After Tomorrow.
 Indeed, some events from the book are portrayed in the film with little modification, such as the failure of the Gulf Stream which freezes over large portions of the northern hemisphere including New York City.